Concept-based Explanations for Out-Of-Distribution Detectors: Proposed Approach

 Maximizing the above metric is equivalent to maximizing the sum of eigenvalues of the matrix $\,\bfS_w^{-1} \,\bfS_b$, which in-turn ensures a large between-class separability and a small within-class separability for the detected-ID and detected-OOD concept scores.
 We refer to this as a {\em global concept separability} metric because it does not analyze the separability on a per-class level.
 The separability metric is closely related to the Bhattacharya distance, which is an upper bound on the Bayes error rate (see Appendix \ref{sec:appendix-BC-distance}).

-\mypara{Per-Class Variations.} We also propose per-class measures for detection completeness and concept separability.
-One can simply compute Eqn. (\ref{equ: completeness-detection}) and Eqn. (\ref{eq:separability_trace}) using the subset of ID and OOD data whose predictions are class $y \in [L]$.
-We refer to these per-class variations as \textit{per-class detection completeness} (denoted by $\eta^{y}_{\bff, S}(\bfC)$) and \textit{per-class concept separability} (denoted by $J^y_{\textrm{sep}}(\bfC)$).
-For the formal definitions, please refer to Appendix \ref{sec:appendix-perclass-completeness} and \ref{sec:appendix-perclass-separability}.
+We define the per-class variations of detection completeness and concept separability in a similar way in Appendix \ref{sec:appendix-perclass-completeness} and \ref{sec:appendix-perclass-separability}.